wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-streaming-logs-and-console.md

 ### Streaming Logs ###

-The Windows Azure Management Portal provides an integrated streaming log viewer that lets you view tracing events from your Azure Websites in real time.
+The Windows Azure Management Portal provides an integrated streaming log viewer that lets you view tracing events from your Azure web apps in real time.

 Setting this up requires a few simple steps:

 - Write traces in your code
 - Enable Application Diagnostics from within the Azure Management Portal
-- Click on the streaming logs part on the web site's blade
+- Click on the streaming logs part on the web app's blade

 ### How to write traces in your code ###